snowjaguar625/nodebestpractices/README.md

 <br/>

+###### Built and maintained by our [Steering Committee](#steering-committee) and [Collaborators](#collaborators)

 # Welcome!
 3 Things You Ought To Know First:

-**1. You are, in fact, reading dozens of the best Node.js articles -** this repository is a summary and curation of the top-ranked content on Node.js best practices, as well as content written here by collaborators
+**1. When you read here, you in fact read dozens of the best Node.js articles -** this is a summary and curation of the top-ranked content on Node.js best practices

-**2. It is the largest compilation, and it is growing every week -** currently, more than 70 best practices, style guides, and architectural tips are presented.
-New issues and pull requests are created every day to keep this live book updated.
-We'd love to see you contributing here, whether that is fixing code mistakes, helping with translations, or suggesting brilliant new ideas.
-See our [writing guidelines here](/.operations/writing-guidelines.md)
+**2. It is the largest compilation, and it is growing every week -** currently, more than 50 best practices, style guides, and architectural tips are presented.
+New issues and PR are created every day to keep this live book updated.
+We'd love to see you contributing here, whether fixing some code mistake or suggesting brilliant new ideas.
+See our [milestones here](https://github.com/i0natan/nodebestpractices/milestones?direction=asc&sort=due_date&state=open)

-**3. Most best practices have additional info -** most bullets include a **🔗Read More** link that expands on the practice with code examples, quotes from selected blogs and more information
+**3. Most bullets have additional info -** nearby most best practice bullets you'll find **🔗Read More** link that will present you with code examples, quotes from selected blogs and more info

-<br/><br/>
+<br/><br/><br/>

 ## Table of Contents